Skip to content

 What the result means

 First-year comparison includes setup.
 Ongoing comparison (year 2+) reflects restocking only.
-Home bar typically wins on ongoing cost; pub wins on social atmosphere.
+Home bar produces a lower ongoing cost than the pub in the inputs tested; the pub offers social atmosphere as a non-financial factor.
 Different use cases.

 Quick example